Cut Broom in Bloom

 Crowds out native plants

-Leads to loss of diversity
+Leads to loss of biodiversity

 Prevents forest regrowth

-Toxic to wildlife
+Toxic to grazing wildlife

-Takes over farms
+Takes over farms and green spaces

 Get Involved!